Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 between notes, so set the "Space

 between notes" option.
-Or you might want to set the spacing to zero so
+Or you might want to reduce the spacing to zero so

 that the notes will appear adjacent to one another, vertically.